Thailand's pro-army party says aims to form government after election

 READ: 'Confusing' Thai election vote count caused by media, says Election Commission

-The party wants to keep head of the military government Prayuth Chan-o-cha on as an elected prime minister.
+The party wants to keep head of the military government Prayut Chan-o-cha on as an elected prime minister.

 It was not clear how many seats Palang Pracharat would have in the House of Representatives, as the Election Commission said it would only release the winners of 350 seats on Monday.